Lattanzio Mainardi

 Lattanzio Mainardi (fl.
 16th century) was an Italian painter of the late-Renaissance or Mannerist period.
-Originally from or near Bologna and referred to as Lattanzio Bolognese by Giovanni Baglione.
-He painted frescoes for the Chapel of Pope Sixtus V in Santa Maria Maggiore, including the figures of Tamar, Fares, Zara, Solomon y Boaz.
+Originally from or near Bologna and is referred to as Lattanzio Bolognese by Giovanni Baglione.
+He painted frescoes for the Chapel of Pope Sixtus V in Santa Maria Maggiore, depicting figures like Tamar, Fares, Zara, Solomon y Boaz.
 He died at the age of 37 in Viterbo, while returning to Bologna.